5 Best Low Top Basketball Shoes in 2023

 Lace.png

 Closure System.
 Basically, a closure system is the main mechanism that keeps the shoe on your foot.
 In basketball, a lace-up closure is the most common.
-You can maximize the benefits of this by knowing how to tie your laces.
+You can maximise the benefits of this by knowing how to tie your laces.
 Learn more about different lacing techniques in this guide.

 heel counter.png